miquelramirez/Differential-Dynamic-Programming/README.md

 # Differential-Dynamic-Programming

-A friend of mine directed me to these two papers (one, two) by a group working on autonomous helicopters, and I wanted to wrap my head around Differential Dynamic Programming (DDP) by writing some code.
+Starter differential dynamic programming (DDP) code for replicating these two papers (one, two) autonomous helicopters.

-# What is RL?
+# RL

 Reinforcement learning (RL) problems can be described as Markov decision processes (MDPs) can be defind by (S, A, T, H, s(0), R), where: